-ELYRIA — Honey Howard, an assistant prosecutor in the Elyria Law Director’s office, has filed as an independent to run against Amanda Deery, the Democratic candidate for city law director, in the November election.
+ELYRIA — Honey Howard, a prosecutor in the Elyria Law Director’s office, has filed as an independent to run against Amanda Deery, the Democratic candidate for city law director, in the November election.

 Howard filed Monday to run for Elyria law director as an independent, according to the Lorain County Board of Elections.
 She did not return messages Tuesday seeking comment.

 Her opponent, Deery, is chief of staff to Law Director Scott Serazin, who in February announced he would not seek re-election.
 Deery, who has been with the Elyria Law Director’s Office for seven years, did not face a challenger in Tuesday’s Democratic primary.

 A part-time prosecutor in the law director’s office since 1995, Howard was promoted to full-time in February.
 The promotion was the result of a federal discrimination lawsuit Howard filed against the city in July 2018 that recently was settled.

 Howard and her attorney also shared a payment of $18,600, with the tab picked up by the city’s insurance company, according to the settlement.
 The settlement was contingent on Howard retiring Jan.
 31, 2020.